 Electric motors, in wide use across the industry, perform essential tasks in countless of applications, including factory and process automation, assembly and packaging, industrial robotics, and more.
 Although, typical chip solutions for motion and motor control systems often lack real-time Ethernet connectivity, leading to two-chip solutions at PCB level with higher BOM costs.
 As illustrated in Figure 1, for network-enabled field device applications, embedded system designers often face the question of which communications strategy to invest in.
-The right solution with multiprotocol capabilities can open up new application segments to serve different market sectors and geographies.
+The ideal solution with multiprotocol capabilities can open up new application segments to serve different market sectors and geographies.

 Hilscher's netX family has achieved significant heritage over the years, taking out the mystery of industrial communications with the provision of pre-certified software stacks for all major protocol standards, successfully in use in higher volume drive applications as a communication co-processor.
 With the release of the netX 90, the newest addition to the netX family, Hilscher introduced a new dual Cortex®-M4 SoC architecture that is composed of a communication processor subsystem and application processor host system with built-in motor control features to create a single chip solution for motion and drive applications with network connectivity optimized for design and space.